 The purpose of the aquifer pumping test will be to estimate the hydraulic parameters of the Pearl Harbor Aquifer in the vicinity of the RHSF.
 The parameter estimation will be done using inverse modeling.
-The inverse modeling process involves adjusting the hydraulic parameters in a numerical model to get the simulated draw downs to match the measured aquifer draw downs.
+The inverse modeling process involves adjusting the hydraulic parameters in a numerical model to get the simulated drawdowns to match the measured aquifer drawdowns.
 This calibrated model will in turn be used to simulate the transport of a hypothetical contaminant release from the RHSF.

-In its simplest sense, an aquifer test consists of pumping at one well and measure the decrease in the water table elevation in that well and possibly other wells.
+In its simplest sense, an aquifer test consists of pumping at one well and measuring the decrease in the water table elevation in that well and possibly other wells.
 For this test the primary pumping well will be 2254-01.
-In addition, following consultation with the Honolulu Board Of Water Supply (BOWS), the Halawa shaft (2354-001) will also be used as a pumping well in coordination with 2254-001 to better the define the effectiveness of the Halawa Valley fill separating the Moanalua and Waimalu aquifer sectors.
-It is proposed that approximately seven monitoring points should be evaluated during the tests, including RHMW01 through RHMW04, installed as part of the long-term monitoring program at the RHFSF, two wells located adjacent to Adit 3 in the Former Oily Waste Disposal Facility (OWDFMW1 and OWDFMW2), the Halawa Deep Monitoring Well (2253-003).
-In addition, the project will consider collecting data at monitoring well 2254-002, located approximately 300 feet from 2254-001 and a monitoring well observed adjacent to Tripler Army Medical Center.
-These wells will be will be monitored for changes in water elevation via pressure transducer data loggers or manually (Figure 4-1).
+In addition, following consultation with the Honolulu

+Board Of Water Supply (BOWS), the Halawa shaft (2354-01) will also be used as a pumping well in coordination with 2254-01 to better define the effectiveness of the Halawa Valley fill separating the Moanalua and Waimalu aquifer sectors.
+It is proposed that approximately seven monitoring points should be evaluated during the tests, including RHMW01 through RHMW04, installed as part of the long-term monitoring program at the RHSF, two wells located adjacent to Adit 3 in the Former OWDF (OWDFMW1 and OWDFMW2), and the Halawa Deep Monitoring Well (2253-03).
+In addition, the project will consider collecting data at monitoring well 2254-02, located approximately 300 feet from 2254-01 and a monitoring well observed adjacent to Tripler Army Medical Center.
+These wells will be monitored for changes in water elevation via pressure transducer data loggers or manually (Figure 4-1).
 In addition, efforts will be made to collect chloride concentrations in at least one nearby deep basal monitoring well.
-The Halawa Deep Monitoring Well (2253-003) is currently being monitored for chloride content by the State of Hawaii Commission on Water Resource Management (CWRM), of the Department of Land and Natural Resources (DLNR).
+The Halawa Deep Monitoring Well (2253-03) is currently being monitored for chloride content by the State of Hawaii Commission on Water Resource Management (CWRM), of the Department of Land and Natural Resources (DLNR).